 View our free national TEA map—now updated with CY 2020 data—to see if your EB-5 project qualifies or remains qualified as a TEA.
 Areas of high unemployment (by census tract) are highlighted in orange on the map.

 With a 2020 national unemployment rate of 3.9%, a high unemployment area is now a region with an unemployment rate of at least 5.85%.

 Contiguous census tracts can be combined if the new commercial enterprise will operate in these tracts and if the tracts are adjacent to tracts in which the business will operate.
 If the unemployment rate of the combined region exceeds the high unemployment threshold, the area will be designated as a TEA.

 Rural areas also qualify as TEAs.
 To qualify as a rural TEA, the area must be both outside of a metropolitan statistical area (MSA) and outside of a city or town with a population of 20,000 or more.
 Designating a rural area as a TEA does not require an official TEA designation letter, but applicants must submit third-party documentation with their I-526 petitions that demonstrates that the area qualifies as a rural TEA.

 TEA certifications must use the most recent data available at the time of filing an I-526 petition.
 USCIS reviews TEA designations as part of each individual investor’s I-526 application.
 TEAs are also reviewed as part of the I-924 project exemplar process for EB-5 projects seeking preapproval from USCIS.
 Using the most recent unemployment data to determine whether an EB-5 project is located in a TEA will avoid a USCIS Request for Evidence and other delays caused by additional inquiries from USCIS.

-TEA qualification for a specific project site can and often does change year to year, and so there is no guarantee that a project site currently located in a TEA will still qualify as a TEA in the future.
+TEA qualification for a specific project site can change from year to year, so it is important to research whether an EB-5 project site is still located in a TEA.